Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates: Framework, Notation and Literature Review

 The asymptotic derivation for \eqref{eq:rem_ldr} requires that both the threshold $a$ and number of covariates $K$ for the Mahalanobis distance criterion are fixed and do not change as the sample size $n$ increases.
 However, both requirements are likely to be violated in practice.
 We first consider the choice of threshold for rerandomization.
 Generally, smaller threshold can provide us better covariate balance and more precise treatment effect estimator as indicated by \eqref{eq:rem_ldr}; see \citet[Theorem 2]{LDR18}.
-Therefore, researchers \citep{K16, K18} have suggested to use as small threshold as possible, say the minimum Mahalanobis distance between covariate means in two treatment groups.
-Hinted by \citet{TMR20}, the minimum Mahalanobis distance with standard Gaussian distributed covariates of dimension $K = o(n)$ is on the order of $\sqrt{n} 2^{-n/K}$.
+Therefore, researchers \citep{K16, K18} have suggested to use as small threshold as possible, say the minimum Mahalanobis distance between covariate means in the two treatment groups.
 However, as argued by \citet{MR12} and \citet{LDR18}, too small threshold can lead to powerless randomization tests and inaccurate asymptotic approximations.
-For example, with general continuous covariates and using the minimum Mahalanobis distance as the covariate imbalance threshold, very likely there is only one (or two when $n_1 = n_0$) acceptable treatment assignment, and the corresponding minimum $p$-value that we can achieve from randomization test is 1 (or $0.5$ when $n_1=n_0$), indicating no power to reject any hypothesis at a reasonable significance level.
+For example, with general continuous covariates and using the minimum Mahalanobis distance as the covariate imbalance threshold, very likely there is only one (or two when $n_1 = n_0$) acceptable treatment assignment, and the corresponding minimum $p$-value that we can get from randomization tests is 1 (or $0.5$ when $n_1=n_0$), indicating no power to reject any hypothesis at a reasonable significance level.
 Besides, the resulting difference-in-means estimator is either deterministic or having only two possible values, under which it is impossible for the estimator to converge to any continuous distribution, and thus the asymptotic approximation derived in \eqref{eq:rem_ldr} no longer holds.
 Based on these observations, \citet{LDR18} suggested to use small, but not overly small threshold, for conducting rerandomization, which not only provides better covariate balance but also allows large-sample valid inference for the average treatment effect that bases only on the randomization of the treatment assignments.